Principled Pruning of Bayesian Neural Networks through Variational Free Energy Minimization: Parameter pruning

-Parameter pruning is performed by evaluating \eqref{eq:bmr-q-vfe} for each parameter, where all parameters with $\Delta\mathrm{F}_\theta \leq 0$ are pruned.
-Despite the seeming complexity of \eqref{eq:bmr-q}, the expressions submit to simple analytical solutions when the prior and variational posterior distributions are assumed to be in the same family of distributions as presented in \cite[Table 1]{friston_bayesian_2018}.
-For our choice of normal prior and variational posterior distributions, we perform pruning by setting the individual prior distributions to $\tilde{p}(\theta) = \mathcal{N}(\theta \midi 0, \varepsilon)$, where $\theta \in \bm{\theta}$ and where $\varepsilon$ represents a sufficiently small number close to zero.
+Parameter pruning is performed by evaluating $\Delta\mathrm{F}_\theta$ for each parameter individually, where all parameters with $\Delta\mathrm{F}_\theta \leq 0$ are pruned.
+Despite the seeming complexity of \eqref{eq:bmr-q}, the expressions submit to simple closed-form solutions when the prior and variational posterior distributions are assumed to be in the same family of distributions as presented in \cite[Table 1]{friston_bayesian_2018}.
+Appendix~\ref{app:bmr-gaussian} presents the closed-form solutions for normal distributions.
+For our choice of normal prior and variational posterior distributions, we perform pruning by setting the individual prior distributions to $\tilde{p}(\theta) = \mathcal{N}(\theta \midi 0, \varepsilon)$, where $\theta \in \bm{\theta}$ is a single parameter in the model and where $\varepsilon$ represents a sufficiently small number close to zero.
 Basically, the new prior is set to cover a small region around zero, preventing the corresponding variational posterior to differ significantly upon new observations.
-For each of the parameters $\theta \in \bm{\theta}$ the difference in variational free energy $\Delta\mathrm{F}_\theta$ is evaluated.
-Pruning starts from the lowest values of $\Delta\mathrm{F}_\theta$ and stops when $\Delta\mathrm{F}_\theta$ surpasses zero because then an improvement in variational free energy is no longer possible.
+For each of the parameters $\theta \in \bm{\theta}$ the difference in VFE $\Delta\mathrm{F}_\theta$ is evaluated.
+Pruning starts from the lowest values of $\Delta\mathrm{F}_\theta$ and stops when $\Delta\mathrm{F}_\theta$ surpasses zero because then an improvement in VFE is no longer possible.
 Figure~\ref{fig:pruning-comparison} shows an intuitive comparison between BMR in \eqref{eq:bmr-q} and current state-of-the-art pruning methods for common choices of prior distributions.
-Specifically, we compare against the signal-to-noise ratio \cite{graves_practical_2011, blundell_weight_2015} and signal-plus-robustness metric \cite[Ch.
+Specifically, we compare against the signal-to-noise ratio (SNR) \cite{graves_practical_2011, blundell_weight_2015} and signal-plus-robustness (SPR) metric \cite[Ch.
 4]{nalisnick_priors_2018}.
 More information about these ranking functions is presented in Section~\ref{sec:related}.